 - Don't respond to phone calls or emails asking for remote access to your computer to fix a problem.

-- Legitimate companies will never ask you for your passwords.
+- Upsize your passwords - Using long and strong passwords is one of the best ways to protect yourself online.
+Legitimate companies will never ask you for your passwords.
 Use good, strong passwords on online accounts – and don't tell anyone what they are.

 - Keep your personal information secure.
 Think carefully before entering your details online, or giving them to someone.